 The Districts entered into a Coordinating Services Agreement ("CSA") to govern the manner in which administrative services and operation and maintenance services are to be provided between the Districts along with certain funding elements associated with the public improvements.
-The CSA establishes District No. 1 as the Coordinating District and the District and District No. 3, District No. 4 and District No. 5 each as a Financing District.
-Pursuant to the CSA, District No. 1 is to perform the administrative services for and on behalf of the Financing Districts, and is to own, operate and maintain all public improvements within the boundaries of the Districts that are not otherwise dedicated to other public/governmental entities or an owners association.
-Each of the Financing Districts agreed to be responsible for its respective share of any and all costs, fees, charges, and expenses incurred by the Coordinating District in providing the administrative services and operation and maintenance services.
+The CSA establishes the District as the Coordinating District and District No. 2, District No. 3, District No. 4 and District No. 5 each as a Financing District.
+Pursuant to the CSA, The District is to perform the administrative services for and on behalf of the Financing Districts, and is to own, operate and maintain all public improvements within the boundaries of the Districts that are not otherwise dedicated to other public/governmental entities or an owners association.
+Each of the Financing Districts agreed to be responsible for its respective share of any and all costs, fees, charges, and expenses incurred by the Coordinating District in providing the administrative services of such services.
 The Financing Districts intend to pay for the costs of such services by the imposition by each Financing District of an ad valorem mill levy against the taxable property lying within its boundaries.